 A pose is an alternate version of a shape.
 It's easiest to explain by example.
 Let's make your pumpkin face wink.

 Your shape now has two identical poses.
 What you want to do is to change one of the poses so you can animate the eye.
 Notice that the spider webs on the corners of the eye have changed color.
 This is your clue that you have two poses selected.
-Click on the spider web again and drag it back up to make the wide open eye shape you had before.

 The new pose is red and the old pose is blue.
-The right column of the shape pane will help you know which is which, because you'll see a red web next to the new pose and a blue web next to the base pose.
+The right column of the shape pane will help you remember which is which, because you'll see a red web next to the new pose and a blue web next to the base pose.
 You can change which poses are selected (or which one is red and which is blue) by clicking on the webs in the Shape Pane.

 With two poses selected, you can adjust the points of either pose.
 When points overlap, Jack will always assume you want the red one.
 If you need to pick the other one, swap the colors by clicking on the webs next to the pose in the Shape Pane.